Rattled Louisiana Gulf Coast again faces serious threat from Hurricane Delta

-With expected landfall near tiny Creole, La., in Cameron Parish, Delta followed nearly identically in Laura’s path, picking up intensity as it crossed the Gulf of Mexico and veering northeast just off the Texas-Louisiana border.
+With a 7 p.m. landfall near tiny Creole, La., in Cameron Parish, Delta followed nearly identically in Laura’s path, picking up intensity as it crossed the Gulf of Mexico and veering northeast just off the Texas-Louisiana border.
 It was poised to rip through inland parishes that were still struggling to recover from Laura, which took down trees and knocked out power across a wide swath of the state.
 Thousands were still not back in their homes after Laura when Delta arrived.

 Many again fled low-lying areas, an exodus that choked Interstate 10 for much of the morning Friday before torrential rains and shrieking winds arrived.

-As the storm began to bear down on Lake Charles, Chris Primeaux packed his vehicle midday Friday and took his two dogs, Bailey and Asher, west toward Houston looking for a hotel room — difficult to find in these parts because so many refugees from Hurricane Laura remain holed up in temporary housing.
+As the storm began to bear down on Lake Charles, Chris Primeaux packed his vehicle midday Friday and took his two dogs, Bailey and Asher, west toward Houston looking for a hotel room — difficult to find in these parts because so many people seeking refuge from Hurricane Laura remain holed up in temporary housing.
 He had not planned to leave, but when his wife was called in to spend the night at Lake Charles Memorial Hospital for a nursing shift, he thought it safest to get out.

 “Random stuff happens,” Primeaux said.
 “Rather than taking a chance by myself, I decided to go.”